SherlockPsy/Life/I_ENGINE.md

 The I_ENGINE MUST NOT:
 - compute state
 - store variables
+- summarize memory
 - update identity
 - resolve contradictions
 - correct misunderstandings
 - access hidden knowledge
 - reference system mechanics

-If it cannot be reread as text later, it does not exist.
+If it cannot be reread later as text, it does not exist.

 ---